shivahr/MobileFirstBeaconsAdapter/README.md

   "minor": 50057,
   "triggerName": "entryIntoBranch"
 ```
-- Change uuid, major, minor numbers and triggerName to suit your needs
+- Change uuid, major & minor numbers and triggerName to suit your needs
 - Click on *Create document*

 - Click on + icon
 - Add following data corresponding to mapping between beacon-1 and trigger-2 after *_id*